Quantum Hamiltonian Complexity: Commuting -local Hamiltonians and the Structure Lemma

 In this section, we prove the Structure Lemma.
 The proof cleverly uses basic $C^*$ algebraic techniques.
 We remark that readers unfamiliar with $C^*$ algebras should not be put off; the Structure Lemma is a powerful tool worth understanding, and to be clear, once the terminology barrier of the $C^*$ formalism is overcome, the underlying proof is rather intuitive and simple.
 For this reason, we begin by defining the basic terminology required for the proof.\\

 \textbf{Algebra:} Let $A$ be a vector space over $\complex$.
 Then $A$ is an algebra if it is endowed with a bilinear operation $\cdot:A\times A\mapsto A$.
-In our setting, $A$ will be some subset of linear operators taking $\complex^k$ to itself, and $\cdot$ is simply matrix multiplication.\\
+In our setting, $A$ will be some subset of linear operators taking $\complex^k$ to itself, and $\cdot$ is simply matrix multiplication.
+A {Banach} algebra is an associative algebra over the real or complex numbers which is also normed and complete, i.e. is a Banach space.\\

 \textbf{C* Algebra:} To get a $C^*$ algebra, we start with a Banach algebra $A$ over $\complex$, and add a $*$-operation which has the following properties: \begin{enumerate} \item For all $x\in A$, $x=(x^*)^*=x^{**}$. \item For all $x,y\in A$, $(xy)^*=y^*x^*$ and $(x+y)^*=x^*+y^*$. \item For all $c\in \complex$ and $x\in A$, $(cx)^*=\overline{c}x^*$. \item For all $x\in A$, $\norm{xx^*}=\norm{x}^2$. \end{enumerate} In our setting, the $*$-operation is simply the conjugate transpose of a matrix.\\